alexghiurau/planner/README.md

 A planning tool web app that allows users to create units and add weeks to these, along with lecture, lab, seminar topics, resources and notes.
 A reflection upon this work can be found towards the end of this document.

-**Note:** It seems all my commits on GitHub have my real name, therefore I will keep the repository private to remain anonymous.
+**Note:** GitHub showed my real name on all commits so I had to remake the repository, therefore it will not have many commits.

 ## Prerequisites